How we are funded

 Yorkshire Wildlife Trust is a charity (and therefore not-for-profit) which means every penny raised is spent on delivering our charitable work - nature conservation in Yorkshire.
 As a charity we do not make a profit like a commercial business.

 Yorkshire Wildlife Trust receives two main types of income: restricted (for specific projects) and unrestricted (for the ongoing delivery of our charitable objectives).
 It is important to distinguish between these two types of income.
 The vast majority of grant schemes restrict their funding and if we are successful in securing funding, we are completely restricted to spending it on the items as dictated by the funding contract.
 If we choose to spend the money on something else, we would be in breach of our contract and would have to return the money.

 The Trust draws on a variety of funding sources to cover the costs of conservation projects, education and awareness work, and to manage our network of nature reserves.

-Total income topped £5 million for the fifth year in a row, enabling us to manage over 3,000 hectares of land for wildlife and deliver many projects on land and sea in Yorkshire.
+Total income topped £9.5 million for the year - an increase of 36% and our highest to date.
+This enabled us to manage over 3,000 hectares of land for wildlife and deliver many projects on land and sea in Yorkshire.